 Frequently Asked Questions about Rock Climbing in Krabi

-You can climb year-round in Railay and Tonsai in Krabi.
+What time of year can you climb in Krabi?You can climb year-round in Railay and Tonsai in Krabi.
 Even when it is raining, there are sheltered climbing walls where you won’t get wet as you climb.
 However, it gets extremely hot during the months of April and May.
 November to March is the best time for climbing as the weather is both dry and warm.

+What should you wear to go rock climbing?The main tip for deciding what to wear when you go climbing is comfort.
+You want loose clothing but nothing that will catch during your climb.
+Be aware that you will be wearing a harness that will ride up so short shorts are probably a no-go!
+You can’t go wrong with a pair of sports leggings and a light t-shirt though.
 Climbing gear and equipment rental is free for all Real Rocks customers but there is also the option to bring your own gear if you prefer.
 Climbing shoes are also provided.
 Other companies may charge a rental fee for gear.
 Whenever you are renting equipment, always check its condition.
 In particular, you are looking for working carabiners and that the rope is intact with no excessive fraying.
 Always call out the company if they are providing dodgy equipment – you should never gamble with your safety!

 What should you bring on your rock climbing trip?

 - Tough camera which will withstand a few knocks!

 - Swimsuit if you fancy a quick dip